National Hansen's Disease Programs

 Participants will be provided an online username and password and have 24 hour access to the course materials.
 The site contains PowerPoint Presentations, notes, a discussion area and post-tests.
 Once enrolled, all modules and post-tests must be completed within 2 weeks.
 Upon satisfactory completion of the course, participants will be mailed a certificate of completion.

-Denise Brasseaux, PT, CPed., CWS is chief of the Physical Therapy Department at the National Hansen’s Disease Programs.
+Denise Brasseaux, PT, CPed., CWS is the former Chief of the Physical Therapy Department at the National Hansen's Disease Programs.
 She received her BS degree in Physical Therapy from Louisiana State University Medical Center, New Orleans.
-She has worked at the National Hansen’s Disease Programs for over 18 years and has developed expertise in the area of neuropathic foot management which includes wound care and pedorthics.
+She worked at the National Hansen's Disease Programs for over 18 years and developed expertise in the area of neuropathic foot management which includes wound care and pedorthics.

 Dane Hupp, B.S.
-Exercise Physiology, M.S.P.T., C.P. received his Bachelors degree in Exercise Physiology from Kansas State University and his Masters in Physical Therapy from the University of Kansas Medical School.
-After working in the field for 3 years, he attained his prosthetic certification from Northwestern University.
-He has 18 years experience working with diabetes and the insensitive foot and has been working at the National Hansen’s Disease Programs for the past 10 years.
+Exercise Physiology, M.S.P.T., C.P. received his Bachelors degree in Exercise Physiology from Kansas State University in 1988 and his Masters in Physical Therapy from the University of Kansas Medical School in 1990.
+After working in the field for three years, he attained his prosthetic certification from Northwestern University in 1993.
+He has 26 years experience working with the insensitive foot and has been working at the National Hansen's Disease Programs for the past 19 years.

-Alicia Hoard, LOTR, CPed. is Chief of the Hand and Occupational Therapy Department at the National Hansen’s Disease Programs.
-She received her BS degree in Occupational Therapy from Western Michigan University and is pursuing a Masters degree from Texas Women’s University.
+Alicia Hoard, LOTR, MOT, CPed. is the Chief of the Hand and Occupational Therapy Department at the National Hansen's Disease Programs.
+She received her Bachelor's degree in Occupational Therapy from Western Michigan University and her Master's from Texas Women's University.
 She is involved in patient care, professional training, and clinical research.
-She has 18 years experience working with neuropathic limbs.
+She has over 25 years working in the management of neuropathic limbs.

-Ronnie Matthews, M.D. graduated from the Louisiana State University Medical Center in 1974 and has been the Orthopedic Consultant for the National Hansen’s Disease Programs for 27 years.
+Ronnie Matthews, M.D. graduated from the Louisiana State University Medical Center in 1974 and has been the Orthopedic Consultant for the National Hansen's Disease Programs for over 30 years.
 He has extensive experience performing reconstructive surgery and managing the neuropathic hand and foot.

 Hansen's Disease (Leprosy) (Centers for Disease Control & Prevention)